Maintenance & Operations Engineering Technician

 Completed a minimum of 36 months on-programme training.

-Achieved Level 2 English and Maths.
+Achieved Level 2 English and Mathematics.

 Completed a Portfolio of Evidence – This underpins the Professional Discussion and must demonstrate how the apprentice has met the knowledge, skills, and behaviours outlined in the standard.